Keroloues-Mourad/Stay_Or_Churn_Analyzer/README.md

 ## 📊 Dataset Info

 This model is trained on the "Telco Customer Churn" dataset available via Kaggle.
-It includes customer demographics, account info, internet/phone service details, and churn labels.
+It includes customer demographics, account info, internet/phone service details and churn labels.

 ---